yowainwright/developer-ci-benefits/docs/10-running-tests-and-checks.md

 ----

-#### Note

 > Travis and Circle work very similarly.
 For this talk, CircleCi will be used for documentation.

 ----

 ## A brief introduction into running tests and safety checks

-Most tests and safety checks are run via shell commands or cli tools.
-Shell commands are commands that can be run in an application like [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm](https://www.iterm2.com/), or [Hyper](https://hyper.is/).
+Most tests and safety checks are run via runner scripts—shell commands or cli tools (see the **runner scripts** description in [talk objectives](01-talk-objectives.md)).
+Shell commands are commands are run in an application like [Terminal](https://en.wikipedia.org/wiki/Terminal_(macOS)), [iTerm](https://www.iterm2.com/), or [Hyper](https://hyper.is/).
 Shell commands communicate directly to a computer, telling it what do to.
 For CI purposes, these commands mainly relate to reading files and providing information about the files to us.

 ### Making Sense of Running Tests and Safety Checks

 A human can do all of the things CI Tests and Safety Checks do.
 A human can try changed code in an application to see if it works, review spelling, and look over code quality.
-All of that review takes a long time and is prone to human error.
-Apps can be used to run tests and safety checks but starting apps manually and using an app's interface takes time too but do this repeatedly also takes a lot of human time.
+All of **that** review takes a long time and is prone to human error.
+Apps can be used to run tests and safety checks but starting apps manually and using an app's interface takes a lot of time too.

 On the contrary to human review and manual app review, running tests and safety commands via a shell can use apps and tools without a human involvement to achieve the same results but better.
 Plus, running commands can be done repeatedly within a short time frame and at an automated time frame.
 More information about running commands at an automated time frame will be described in a later document.

 ## Running Test and Check Examples

-Listed below are visual command examples of when it looks like to run a command.
+Listed below are visual runner script command examples.

 **Remove `node_modules` and re-install them**